ICPRplshelp/UofT-Timetable-Manager/PROJECT_REPORT.md

     -   Corrected Storage Manager to properly use the singleton design pattern (aa8845611bbb46ac848b78d7108d5522e571e25d)

-    -   Used a builder class (or at least something similar to a builder) to create Course instances (e0da0032e65df6deb70c5c2e92879fff6dfa31ce)
+    -   Used a builder class to move the long unnecessary construction logic from the Course instances (e0da0032e65df6deb70c5c2e92879fff6dfa31ce)

     -   Worked on conflict checker